roseengineering/reserve_gpu/README.md

 ## %reserve\_gpu

-As you know deep learning is a very computational intensive task and as such relies on GPUs to train its neural networks.
-In a way today's GPUs are yesterday's 8087 math coprocessors, only now a computer can have many GPUs inside it, not just one.
+Deep learning is a very computational intensive task and as such relies on GPUs to train its neural networks.
+Today's GPUs are yesterday's math coprocessors, only now a computer can have multiple GPUs inside it, not just one.

-This is where the jupyter extension %reserve\_gpu provided here helps.
+This is where the extension %reserve\_gpu here helps.
-Instead of only being able to train one net at a time with jupyter, with this extension you can open multiple jupyter notebooks and train as many nets concurrently as you have GPUs without having to hard code the GPU number.
-The extension automatically finds the first free GPU and reserves it.
+Normally you can only train one net at a time with jupyter unless the GPU device number is hard coded in your notebooks.
+But by using this extension you can train as many nets concurrently as you have GPUs The extension automatically finds the first free GPU and reserves it, and only it.
+This leaves the other GPUs free to be used by other notebooks.
+In this way each notebook will have its own personal GPU.

 For example here is sample jupyter notebook cell: